isometimescode/coopcontrol-react/README.md

+# ⚠️ This code is no longer maintained. ⚠️

+Since I created this repo, many easy-to-use smart home hub options have become available.
+It's likely easier and more maintainable to move to a fully-featured solution like OpenHab, HomeAssistant, etc.

-# Automated Chicken Coop Control
+## Automated Chicken Coop Control **ARCHIVED**

 ## Web Service & Status Page